dgraph-io/dgraph/wiki/content/deploy/kubernetes.md

 helm install my-release dgraph/dgraph --set image.tag="v1.2.6"
 ```

 {{% notice "warning" %}}When configuring dgraph image tag, be careful not to use `latest` or `master` in a production environment.
-These tags may have the dgraph version change causing mixed version dgraph cluster that can lead to outage and potential data loss.{{% /notice %}}
+These tags may have the dgraph version change, causing a mixed version dgraph cluster that can lead to an outage and potential data loss.{{% /notice %}}

 #### Dgraph Configuration Files